elastic/app-search-firestore-extension/CONTRIBUTING.md

 You can check the logs to see if it ran in the "Logs" tab of the emulator.

+TODO: This url isn't quite right, we need to add an "api" for this to our extensions.yaml file to expose it and then figure out what the correct url is

-Also, try querying App Search via the search endpoint: http://localhost:5001/pokemon-de597/us-central1/search?query=pikachu
+Also, try querying App Search via the search endpoint: http://localhost:5001/pokemon/us-central1/search?query=pikachu